ragaeeb/bluckajean/README.md

 - **Real-Time Editing**: Changes are tracked and can be copied back to the JSON input

 ### Developer Experience
-- Built with Next.js 15 and React 19
+- Built with Vite and React 19
 - Full TypeScript support with comprehensive type safety
 - Tailwind CSS for styling
 - Bun for fast package management and testing
-- Comprehensive test coverage with Bun's built-in test runner
 - JSDoc documentation throughout the codebase

 ## 🚀 Getting Started